 It is important that you discuss the management of your diabetes with your own doctor.
 It will take years for this new knowledge to become incorporated into textbooks and guidelines, so your doctor may be wary of information from the internet.
 Therefore, our researchers have written some notes for you to take to your doctor.

-Download our information sheet for doctors on the practical management of type 2 diabetes (PDF: 220KB).
+Download our information sheet for doctors on the Information for Doctors (PDF: 227KB).

 Academic papers and data: